Study Abroad Program Overview

 Live and study in one of the oldest and most historically important cities in Spain!
 Declared a World Heritage Site as a compendium of diverse cultures, Córdoba has been the capital of Hispania Ulterior during the Roman Empire, as well as the capital of the Muslim world during the Umayyad Caliphate.
-Yet Córdoba is part of the modern world at the same time.
-The high-speed AVE trains connect you quickly to all major Spanish cities and from there to the rest of Europe.
-The city is particularly appealing during the spring semester when the festival calendar is busy.

 - Awesome instructors and personalized attention